dwavesystems/dwave-samplers/README.rst

-*dwave-samplers* implementation approaches the equilibrium distribution by performing updates at a sequence of decreasing temperatures, terminating at the target :math:`\beta`.\ [#]_ Each spin is updated once in a fixed order per point per :math:`\beta` according to a Metropolis-Hastings update.
-When :math:`\beta` is large the target distribution concentrates, at equilibrium, over ground states of the model.
-Samples are guaranteed to match the equilibrium for long, smooth :math:`\beta` schedules.
+*dwave-samplers* implementation approaches the equilibrium distribution by performing updates at a sequence of decreasing temperatures, terminating at the target :math:`\beta`.\ [#]_ Each spin is updated once in a fixed order per point per temperature according to a Metropolis-Hastings update.
+When the temperature is low the target distribution concentrates, at equilibrium, over ground states of the model.
+Samples are guaranteed to match the equilibrium for long, smooth temperature schedules.

 .. [#] :math:`\beta` represents the inverse temperature, :math:`1/(k_B T)`, of a
    `Boltzmann distribution <https://en.wikipedia.org/wiki/Boltzmann_distribution>`_